adur1990/Pass-for-macOS/README.md

 Finally, have a look into the [contribution guide](.github/CONTRIBUTING).

 ### Contributors
-* Thank you, [jakajancar](https://github.com/jakajancar), for the [idea using a status bar host app](https://github.com/adur1990/Passafari/issues/16) instead of a meaningless window app.
+* Thank you, [jakajancar](https://github.com/jakajancar), for the [idea using a status bar host app](https://github.com/adur1990/Pass-for-macOS/issues/16) instead of a meaningless window app.
+* Thank you, [rnkn](https://github.com/rnkn), for suggesting [renaming Passafari to Pass for macOS](https://github.com/adur1990/Pass-for-macOS/issues/20) and fixing the CONTRIBUTING markdown file.